mpv-player/mpv/DOCS/man/en/input.rst

     welcome how exactly this property should work.

 ``chapter-metadata``
     Metadata of current chapter.
 Works similar to ``metadata`` property.
-This also allows referring to a key directly.
+IT also allows the same access methods (using sub-properties).

+    Per-chapter metadata is very rare.
+Usually, only the chapter name (``title``) is set.

+    For accessing other information, like chapter start, see the ``chapter-list`` property.

 ``pause`` (RW)
     Pause status.
 This is usually ``yes`` or ``no``.
 See ``--pause``.